NSS open-text analysis methodology for UK HE

 3) Apply redaction and privacy controls

-These controls are what let you move from exploratory analysis to reporting that can be shared safely.
+These controls let you share findings safely, not just analyse them internally.
+They also make it easier to brief leaders with confidence without creating unnecessary risk.
 For a practical control list, use the student comment analysis governance checklist.

 • Decide what personal data is in scope to remove (names, emails, phone numbers, identifiers).